 The National Youth Council of Ireland (NYCI) launched Skills Summary in 2019.
 Skills Summary is both a process and a product.

-Skills Summary resources are available on how to include Skills Summary in youth work practice.
+There are also Skills Summary resources available on how to include Skills Summary in youth work practice.